yunpwintphyulinn/PhishingEmailAnalysis/README.md

 # PhishingEmailAnalysis

 ## Overview
-Analyzed a real phishing sample in an isolated sandbox (Any.Run), extracted indicators of compromise, mapped attacker techniques to MITRE ATT&CK, and produced a triage report.
+Analyzed a phishing sample in an isolated sandbox (Any.Run), extracted indicators of compromise, mapped attacker techniques to MITRE ATT&CK, and produced a triage report.